 If you have the ability to donate to help Brianna’s family, please do.
 You can donate easily and securely here: splitzee.com/collection/1627.
 Share this post with your networks, or just share the link with them.
 Every small donation helps.

-It won’t bring Brianna back or heal her mother’s leg (or heart) any faster, but it will demonstrate that there are many people who cared enough to help a family in a desperate time of need.
+It won’t bring Brianna back or heal her mother’s leg (or heart) any faster.
+It will demonstrate that there are many people who cared enough to help a family in a desperate time of need.

-Thank you to each and every one of you who has taken the time to donate, to comment, and to share Brianna’s story with the people in your networks.
+Thank you to each of you who has taken the time to donate, to comment, and to share Brianna’s story with the people in your networks.
 I am very grateful for all of you.

 * Borrowed from the 1931 song “Brother Can You Spare A Dime” lyrics by Yip Harburg, music by Jay Gorney.